 Day 9: After our early morning arrival in Ambon we’ll transfer to the airport for a flight to Saumlaki on the island of Yamdena, one of the Tanimbar Islands.
 Night in Saumlaki.

 Days 10–12: The Tanimbars are ecologically different from the rest of the southern Moluccas, with a drier climate and lower humidity.
-Nearly all of the Tanimbar endemics and regional endemic species can be seen on the main island of Yamdena, where we’ll spend the next three days.
+Nearly all the Tanimbar endemics and regional endemic species can be seen on the main island of Yamdena, where we’ll spend the next three days.
 The island was originally covered in lowland and hill forest, but now of course logging and clearance has left a patchwork of farmland, plantations, secondary scrub, and remnant forest.
 During our birding on Yamdena we’ll concentrate on various roadside scrub patches along the main road out of Saumlaki.
 Many of the endemics are quite common, and our birding should be exciting, with endemics and specialties coming quick and fast.
 Tanimbar Corella, Blue-streaked Lory, White-browed Triller, and Tanimbar Starling should pose little problem, although some of the other endemics are not as common and require a little more effort.
-These include Tanimbar Boobook, Tanimbar Oriole, Long-tailed Fantail, Golden-bellied Flyrobin, Tanimbar Flycatcher, Slaty-backed Thrush, and Fawn-breasted Thrush, as well as White-tufted Honeyeater (a possible split from Scaly-breasted Honeyeater) and the near endemic Cinnamon-tailed Fantail.
+These include Tanimbar Boobook, Tanimbar Oriole, Long-tailed Fantail, Golden-bellied Flyrobin, Tanimbar Flycatcher, Slaty-backed Thrush, and Fawn-breasted Thrush, as well as White-tufted Honeyeater and the near endemic Cinnamon-tailed Fantail.
 Loetoe Monarch and Tanimbar Bush-Warbler are more elusive denizens of the forest; the recently described bush-warbler is usually detected by its call and typically remains mostly hidden, giving just brief views as it dodges through the thick undergrowth.
 Nights in Saumlaki.

 Day 13: Flying back to Ambon, we’ll connect with a flight to Tual on Kai Kecil.
 Night in Tual.